SAIPA

-SAIPA (سایپا) is an Iranian automaker headquartered in Tehran.
-Originally established in 1965 as SAIPAC (an acronym for the French Société Anonyme Iranienne de Production des Automobiles Citroën, lit.
-Iranian Limited Company for the Production of Citroën Automobiles), the company was created with 75% Iranian ownership to assemble Citroën vehicles under license for the Iranian market.
-Following Citroën's withdrawal in 1975, the company changed its name to SAIPA (Société Anonyme Iranienne de Production Automobile) and has since evolved into Iran's second-largest automaker.
+SAIPA (سایپا, SAIPA) is an Iranian automaker headquartered in Tehran.
+The SAIPAC (an acronym for the French Société anonyme iranienne de production des automobiles Citroën lit.
+Iranian Limited Company for the Production of Citroën Automobiles) was established in 1965 as with 75% Iranian ownership, to assemble Citroëns under license for the Iranian market.
+It changed its name into SAIPA (Société anonyme iranienne de production automobile) in 1975 when Citroën withdrew from the company.
+Its products in recent years have been mostly under-licensed Korean cars and its own engine and range of cars.
+The chief executive (president or managing director) of SAIPA is Ali Sheikhzadeh.